 If a person has difficulty speaking or understanding English, they are likely to need an interpreter when they make their report.
 They can either ask the police to provide an interpreter, ask a friend or relative to interpret for them or approach a local advice organisation such as the Citizens Advice Bureau for assistance.

 Police recorded hate crimes

-At the end of the year ending March 2020, there were 105,090 hate crimes recorded by the police in England and Wales, excluding Greater Manchester police.
-This figure demonstrates an increase of 8 per cent compared with the year ending March 2019 (97,446 offences).
-The majority of hate crimes were race-related verbal abuse, accounting for around three-quarters of offences.
+At the end of the year ending March 2021, there were 124,091 hate crimes recorded by the police in England and Wales.
+Excluding Greater Manchester police, which did not supply data for 2020, this figure demonstrates an increase of 9 per cent compared with the year before.
+The majority of hate crimes were racially motivated, accounting for around three-quarters of offences.

 The increases in police recorded hate crime have been driven by improvements in recording and increased awareness of what constitutes a hate crime; however, the year-on-year increase cannot be attributed to improvement in systems and processes alone and there have been spikes in hate crime following certain events such as the EU Referendum, the terrorist attacks in 2017, and the Black Lives Matter demonstrations.